grpc/proposal/A28-xds-traffic-splitting-and-routing.md

 For each `{matchers, action}`, a route will be generated:

-*   With matchers in json representation.
+*   With matchers in JSON representation.
+    *    For `runtime_fraction`, the denominator will be scaled up to 1M, and only the numerator (after scaling up) will be specified in JSON field `match_fraction`.
 *   The action will be the name of this action from the action list.

 The processed response will be converted to a [JSON service